CNX-GIREVE/GIREVE_Tech_OCPI_V2.1.1/emsp_registration.md

 ### Update Credentials FromIOP

-**<ins>IOP is not able to send a PUT Credentials to update its Credentials on operator backend</ins>**.
+> :warning: **<ins>IOP is not able to send a PUT Credentials to update its Credentials on operator backend</ins>**.
 In order to update them, IOP sends a “DELETE Credentials” to delete the OCPI connection then starts a new Connection & Register process beginning by a POST Credentials sent by IOP or by the operator.

 ## `Exemples`